JCMexplains/writing-for-success-2023/textbook.md

 - type: a still smaller category (social meida category contains tweets, Instagram posts, etc.)

 We will follow this organization.

+As general notes, APA 6 asked for the city of publication for books, but APA 7 no longer does.
+APA 6 also asked for the words "Retreived from" before URLs, but APA 7 no longer does.

+These days, nearly all sources are online.
+The older way to give a link to an online source uses a "URL."
+The newer way, which APA 7 prefers, uses a "DOI."
+A *URL* (uniform resource locater) is the official name for a "link": what you type in your browser to go to a webpage.
+Because URLs often change, groups like the APA now prefer you to include something called a *DOI*: a "digital object identifier."

+A DOI is designed to never change.
+If you enter it ten years from now, it should take you to the exact same article.
+Some people think that most of the hard work of creating a References section will be unnecessary if DOIs really take off: the DOI will be all you need.
+(A DOI is similar to what we used to call a "permalink," but the DOI system has been carefully built from the ground up to be comprehensive in a way that permalinks are not.)

+In APA format, you should always use the DOI instead of the URL if you can.
+Not every source will have a DOI, but more and more do.

+If you are using a source type not covered here, speak with a writing tutor, check the *Publication Manual*, or try one of these websites:
+    - the style page of the APA's website at https://apastyle.apa.org/
+    - the APA section of the Purdue University Online Writing lab at https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_style_introduction.html

 ### Text References